How to create a stylish home bar

 Image: Garden Trading

-If you just want to create a cocktail bar for a special occasion such as Christmas, you don’t have to go all-in on a cocktail trolley.
+If you just want to create a cocktail bar for a special occasion, you don’t have to go all-in on a cocktail trolley.
 Clear a sideboard or dresser and set up your cocktail area here instead.
-Choose a piece with a durable and wipeable top, such as this sideboard from Garden Trading, to ensure that it’s not damaged by any sticky spills.
+Choose a piece with a durable and wipeable top, to ensure that it’s not damaged by any sticky spills.

 Add in a drinks rack